openstack/devstack/doc/source/systemd.rst

 Follow logs for a specific service::

-  journalctl -f --unit devstack@n-cpu.service
+  sudo journalctl -f --unit devstack@n-cpu.service

 Following logs for multiple services simultaneously::

-  journalctl -f --unit devstack@n-cpu.service --unit devstack@n-cond.service
+  sudo journalctl -f --unit devstack@n-cpu.service --unit devstack@n-cond.service

 or you can even do wild cards to follow all the nova services::

-  journalctl -f --unit devstack@n-*
+  sudo journalctl -f --unit devstack@n-*

 Use higher precision time stamps::

-  journalctl -f -o short-precise --unit devstack@n-cpu.service
+  sudo journalctl -f -o short-precise --unit devstack@n-cpu.service

 By default, journalctl strips out "unprintable" characters, including ASCII color codes.
 To keep the color codes (which can be interpreted by an appropriate terminal/pager - e.g. ``less``, the default)::

-  journalctl -a --unit devstack@n-cpu.service
+  sudo journalctl -a --unit devstack@n-cpu.service

 When outputting to the terminal using the default pager, long lines appear to be truncated, but horizontal scrolling is supported via the